mohitsingla123/mohitsingla123/README.md

 ### Welcome to My GitHub profile.

-- 🔭 I’m currently working on Data Structure, Dynamic Programing, and HackerRank Problem Solving.
+- 🔭 Working in RedHat as Software Engineer, Current project - RedHat Insights
-- 🌱 I’m currently learning Cyber Security.
+- 🌱 Wants to work in Cyber Security field someday soon.